-Hawaii Grown Fruit of the Month for April – Papaya
+Hawaii Grown Fruit of the Month – Papaya

 Welcome to our “Hawaii Grown Fruit of the Month” Blog series.
 Hawaii is an amazing place to have an adventure.
 Wherever we go and whatever we do there is always a first time and a first impression.
 Experiencing new foods is no exception.
 There is some pretty unique looking fruit available on the islands, I encourage you to explore the fun and exciting realm of exotic fruit.
-This blog is new to 2019, to learn more about last month’s featured fruit, Lilikoi, click here.
+To learn more about last month’s featured fruit, Lilikoi, click here.

 The first time I had papaya I was very young, and to me it tasted terrible.
 Years later I tried it again and meh.
 I didn’t love it but knowing it was healthy – I ate it.
 Then, I got to Hawaii and re-discovered Papaya to be one of my favorites.
 The point I am making is that our taste buds change and no two fruits, even from the same tree, taste exactly the same.
 As far as knowing what to expect, know this, papaya can be pretty inconsistent.
 Please let me share some of what I have learned about papaya.

 Papaya fruits vary greatly in shape, size, and flavor.
 They can be round or oblong and weigh between 1/4 pound and 12 pounds.

 Papaya is a fast growing plant that is easily grown from seed.
 Some varieties will reach 30’ in height and provide fruit in as soon as 6 months.
 One plant will produce almost year round for up to 3 years at which time the plant will become so tall that harvesting will no longer be convenient.
 For this reason it is important to continue planting those seeds in order to maintain a consistent rotation of delicious papayas.